iterative/dvc.org/content/docs/command-reference/checkout.md

 There are two methods to restore a file missing from the cache, depending on the situation.
-In some cases a pipeline must be reproduced (using `dvc repro`) to regenerate its outputs (see also `dvc pipeline`).
+In some cases a pipeline must be reproduced (using `dvc repro`) to regenerate its outputs (see also `dvc dag`).
 In other cases the cache can be pulled from remote storage using `dvc pull`.

 ## Options